 It is estimated this can be around 70% of the continent.
 This particular area does have its own seasonal weather patterns.
 It is not considered to have a traditional autumn or spring season.

 Winter and summer temperatures are mostly experienced in these regions and in certain parts of the Outback even subzero temperatures can occur.

 When people visit the Outback they often are misguided by the stereotypes of the Outback and come unprepared to be properly dressed.

-When people think of desert areas, they automatically assume its consistently hot all of the time.
-However, the nights in the Outback, especially in winter temperatures, the chill is quite drastic!
+When people think of desert areas, they automatically assume it’s consistently hot all of the time.
+However, on the nights in the Outback, especially in winter temperatures, the chill is quite drastic!

-What makes the Outback so spectacular is that has its own climate grid different than other parts of Australia.
+What makes the Outback so spectacular is that has its own climate grid different from other parts of Australia.
 This is a huge contributor to the area not having real autumn or spring.

 The three climates associated with the Outback are semi-tropical, arid, and desert.

-Each of these three zones is even slightly different from each other.
+Each of these three zones is even slightly different from the other.
 Below are the key factors to each climate grid for the Outback.

 This grid has incredible summer rains reaching averages of around 400mm.
 It is known for its grassland trees and hotter temperatures.
 Winters in this grid are not known to go below 6 degrees Celcius.